Altstadt Innsbruck

 Wissenswertes zur Altstadt Innsbruck

-Strolling through the old town today, it is hard to believe that traffic rattled along in this narrow pedestrian zone until 1972.
-Coming from the Brenner Pass, you could drive almost dead straight from Wilten Monastery to the Kettenbrücke bridge to leave the city again to the east or west.
+Strolling through the old town today, it is hard to believe that traffic rattled along this narrow pedestrian zone until 1972.
+Coming from the Brenner Pass, you could drive almost dead straight to the Kettenbrücke bridge to leave the city to the east or west.
 Archive photos show the Herzog-Friedrich-Strasse full to the brim with cars.
 The old town centre, now treated as an appropriately venerable museum, was a normal part of the city's traffic concept.
 Viewing traffic as an evil is a fairly new phenomenon.
 Today a horror and a spectre, it was one of the main reasons for Innsbruck's importance and prosperity from the Middle Ages until the advent of the motor car.
+The location where the Wipp and Inn valleys met was a European crossroads even before the Brenner motorway was built.
+Herzog-Friedrich-Straße was located on the main transport route between Venice and Augsburg.
+Named after the Tyrolean prince in the 19th century, the thoroughfare through Innsbruck was known in the Middle Ages as the Kramgasse named after the local grocers who were largely responsible for the town's prosperity.
+The arcades were called Chramen.
+From today's Maria-Theresien-Straße across the Goldene Dachl leading to the Ottoburg, it was the main traffic artery of the city of Innsbruck.
+Customs goods of all kinds that passed through here ensured the prosperity of the city.
+However, less pleasant things such as diseases were also imported.
+The plague probably came directly from Venice to Innsbruck in 1348 and decimated the city's population severely.

-The 19th-century Duke Friedrich IV. street was known in the Middle Ages as Kramgasse The old town centre is known for being the home of the merchants, who were largely responsible for the town's prosperity.
-Until the 15th century, however, the old town looked very different.
+The upswing that came with Innsbruck's new status as a royal seat helped people to enjoy greater hygiene and comfort.
 In front of the cathedral you can see a medieval Ritschn that criss-crossed Innsbruck before it was paved around 1500.
 These small canals, which ran through the city, were used to dispose of waste water and rubbish.
 This was not only intended to keep the streets clean, but also to flush pathogens out of the city as far as possible.
 Even in times gone by, people were concerned about cleanliness and odour.
 The town council appointed a gravedigger to clean the canals.
 The townspeople's chamber pots as well as animal faeces from farm animals were flushed into the Inn using water from the Sill Canal.
-The settlements to the east, downstream from Innsbruck, often benefited from this exclusive mixture.
+The settlements downstream to the east of Innsbruck often benefited from this exclusive mixture until the Inn was regulated.
+Many of the façade paintings, signs and reliefs on the houses were used for orientation within the city until the houses were numbered in the 18th century under Maria Theresa.